 During her nine years of collegiate level coaching, Collen helped coach teams to three NCAA tournaments and five WNITs.

 Before the Sun, Collen was an assistant coach at Florida Gulf coast when the Eagles had consecutive 30-win seasons and went to the NCAA tournament in 2015.
 Collen also had stints as an assistant coach at Arkansas, Louisville, Ball State and Colorado State.

-With Collen’s help under Miller, the Sun went 21-13 this season and clinched team’s five ever first round bye in the WNBA Playoffs.
+With Collen’s help under Miller, the Sun went 21-13 this season and clinched team’s first ever first round bye in the WNBA Playoffs.

 Any amont of success, especially postseason, is reached through preparation and trust, Collen said.

 “Nicki brings impressive basketball and coaching credentials along with great leadership qualities and we are thrilled to welcome her to the Atlanta Dream,” Loeffler and Brock said in a statement.
 “We believe her strong emphasis on player development alongside a disciplined offensive and defensive system will position our talented team to be a playoff contender.”